openwallet-foundation-labs/tsp/docs/src/web-interface.md

 Enter a full VID in the field "Resolve and verify VID" and push the button.
 For example `did:web:tsp-test.org:user:bob`.
-The resolved and verified VID wil be displayed in the identities column.
+The resolved and verified VID will be displayed in the "Identities" column.

 ## Sending / receiving messages